Top 10 Vaginal Health Tips: Essential Advice for Balance

 Summary

-• Be mindful with your vagina hygiene practice.
+• Be mindful of your vagina hygiene practice.
 Washing daily with water is enough.

 • Avoid excessive use of soap, cleaning tissues, and scented toilet paper.
 These contain chemicals that can affect the beneficial Lactobacillus bacteria.